strizzwald/blog/_posts/2018-03-03-javascript-this-binding.markdown

 the variable `self` can now be used in a lexical fashion, all rules about lexical scoping will now apply and you can ignore everything about dynamic scope.
 This is also what es6 `() => {}` arrow functions offer you, it is a bit more than syntactic sugar.
 And that's it, I hope you learnt something.

-I find javascript to be quite a fascinating and really misunderstood programming language, I am constantly learning new things about the language.
+I find JavaScript to be quite a fascinating and really misunderstood programming language, I am constantly learning new things about the language.
 A really good source of knowledge for me has been Kyle Simpson's [You Don't Know JS](https://github.com/getify/You-Dont-Know-JS/) series of books, I urge you to give it a go.
 You might be suprised by how little we know about the workings of JavaScript, I definitely was.